 Instead of feeling like an outsider, I just didn’t act on my desires because I thought I was straight.
 Yes, it is confusing.
-You can only imagine how confused I was when I realised that this whole time, my identity had been bisexual but I had just been confusing it for heterosexual.
+You can only imagine how confused I was when I realised that this whole time, my identity had been the B in LGBTQ – bisexual – but I'd just been confusing it for heterosexual.

 I can remember the moment I realised that I wasn’t straight.
 I was talking to a group of cis female friends about homosexuality and none of them could picture ever going down on a woman.
 A few of them mentioned that their minds “went blank” if they tried to think about it.
 As if they couldn’t process the idea because it was never something they had imagined doing or ever wanting to do.
 Totally shocked, I asked: “But wouldn't you want to try it?
 At least once?”

 At this point, you can probably guess their answers, and my mind slowly started realising that I was the odd one out.
 I spent a few months thinking more deeply about my sexuality.
 I read countless ‘coming out’ stories, focusing on bisexual or lesbian women who only realised their sexual orientation later in life.
 I poured over articles about how you can be bisexual without having ever acted on it.

 It isn’t your actions that matter; it is your heart and brain.
 Just like if a bisexual woman marries a man, it doesn’t invalidate her bisexuality.
 Which is true about any sexuality.
 It's not necessarily something you can do much about, it's just who and what you are.
 Sort of like having green eyes; they're just green.